Friday's Scottish Gossip

 Livingston manager David Martindale has backed Leigh Griffiths to get his career back on track after offering the former Scotland striker training facilities following the 31-year-old's release by League 1 club Falkirk, although there is no contract offer on the table from the Premiership outfit.
 (The Herald)

-New Celtic signing Aaron Mooy has revealed he was training in a local park after returning to Glasgow with Scottish wife Nicola following the 31-year-old midfielder's exit from Chinese club Shanghai Port.
+New Celtic signing Aaron Mooy has revealed he was training in a local park after returning to Glasgow with Scottish wife Nicola following the 31-year-old Australia midfielder's exit from Chinese club Shanghai Port.
 (Scottish Sun)

-Hearts of Midlothian's summer recruitment is far from complete, with manager Robbie Neilson eyeing another three new signings.
+Heart of Midlothian's summer recruitment is far from complete, with manager Robbie Neilson eyeing another three new signings.
 (Edinburgh Evening News)

 Premier Sports, one of Scottish football's major broadcaster partners, has been taken over by Nordic streaming platform Viaplay in a deal worth £30m.
 (The Scotsman)